Suicide in Nepal: Underreporting and perceived criminalization

 According to the WHO, the availability and quality of data on suicide are globally poor and underestimated.
 Lack of integrated repository with reliable data on suicide and misclassification deaths due to fear and stigma often leads to underreporting.
 In Nepal, data related to suicide are often acquired through fatality reports which directly overlooks the true impact at the community level.

 The stigma around suicide and the perceived criminalization of suicide are other barriers that may lead to underreporting.
 A common misconception in the Nepali diaspora is that suicide is criminalized.
-It is important to note that, suicide has never been considered a criminal offense.
+Suicide has never been considered a criminal offense.
 The abetment of suicide, on the other hand, is a criminal offense in Nepal.
 The belief that suicide is a punishable offense and that people attempting suicide are subject to imprisonment and fines prevents people from accurate reporting.
 Socio-culturally, suicide is seen as a sign of a weakness and lack of ability to face problems.
 Often, the act of suicide brings shame to the surviving family.
 Experts argue that the criminalization of suicide is a result of social stigma rather than a legal issue.
 Suicide- related deaths involve police for investigation which may further contribute to the fear of criminality and hesitancy in reporting.
 Lawmakers and mental health experts have emphasized the importance of changing public perception surrounding criminality to encourage accuracy in suicide reporting.